AIAUSA/goaia-teamblogs/_drafts/_utc-high-school/i-love-how-he-uses-the-truth.md

 **C.J.'s Staff Role:** He is the Inner City High School Campuses Director for Cru in Indianapolis.
 He has been married to Anika for 17 years and they have five children.

+"I lead adults across the community and assist them in reaching out to Jr. and Sr. High school campuses to develop student lead ministries at their schools.
+They are currently serving within 12 schools."

 **My UTC Role:** Emcee and small huddle leader

 Why am I excited about the HS UTC?
 "I'm excited to return to UTC because I enjoy being with athletes.
 God continues to teach me through sport, and I love watching how He uses the truth of the Gospel in conjunction with sport to change the lives of others.